BREYANZI is a prescription medicine used to treat a type of non-Hodgkin lymphoma:

 You’ll be closely monitored for side effects following your Breyanzi infusion

-You may be hospitalized for side effects and your healthcare provider will discharge you if your side effects are under control, and it is safe for you to leave.
+• You may be hospitalized for side effects, and your healthcare provider will discharge you if your side effects are under control and it is safe for you to leave

-Long-term monitoring
+Follow-up monitoring